No ratings yet

 This post may contain affiliate links.
 Please see our disclosure policy.

 Making your own pizza dough means pizza night for the family is much more flexible than ordering in from the place down the street.
-This Basic Pizza Dough recipe uses just five ingredients – flour, water, yeast, salt and olive oil – to create a beautifully smooth, elastic dough that’s great for an outdoor pizza oven or a standard household oven.
+This is the best pizza dough recipe and uses just five ingredients – flour, water, yeast, salt, and olive oil.
+The result is a beautifully smooth, elastic dough that’s great for an outdoor pizza oven or a standard household oven.

-This dough rests in the refrigerator overnight, and it’s even better if you let it rest for a few days.
+This dough rests in the refrigerator overnight, and it’s even better if you let it rest for a couple of days in the refrigerator.
 Stretching the dough will create a chewy, bubbly texture.
 Rolling it out will still give you bubbly dough, but with a crispy crust that makes homemade pizza so rewarding.
-The slow fermenting helps develop so much flavor, especially if you let it sit for 72 hours.
+The slow fermenting helps develop so much flavor, especially if you let it sit for up to 72 hours.

 • 5 cups bread flour